 - The New Hampshire State Commission on 5G wrote to the FDA with several questions, but the FDA responded without directly addressing the questions and instead presented a cursory opinion with just a few paragraphs. - Numerous scientists wrote the FDA in 2020 with questions as well as for a retraction of the FDA literature review.
-In these letters Dr. Melnick specifically documented the

-When the Office of Senator Tammy Baldwin wrote the FDA with specific questions, the FDA responded with a September 8, 2020 letter that ignored the specific questions but instead stated that:
+In these letters Dr. Melnick specifically documented the inaccurate information and asked for corrections.
+The only response was from FDA's Dr. Jeffrey Shuren in a March 24, 2020 letter to EHT's Theodora Scarato with one sentence that said "thank you for sharing your and your colleagues' concerns with.
+We appreciate your feedback."
+The corrections have not been made. - When the Office of Senator Tammy Baldwin wrote the FDA with specific questions, the FDA responded with a September 8, 2020 letter that ignored the specific questions but instead stated that: